2.3.3sr1 – SRTC Procedure: Institutional Effectiveness

 - Responsibility for Institutional Effectiveness Processes and Products

-The Vice President for Institutional Effectiveness (VPIE) has primary responsibility for coordinating College research (with the Director of Knowledge Management and the Institutional Research Coordinator); data collection, evaluation, assessment, analysis, planning, budgeting, and implementation processes; and completion of reports (with the Director of Knowledge Management and the Institutional Effectiveness Coordinator).
+The Vice President for Institutional Effectiveness (VPIE) has primary responsibility for coordinating College research (with the Director of Knowledge Management and the Institutional Research Coordinator); data collection, evaluation, assessment, analysis, planning, budgeting, and implementation processes; and completion of reports (with the Director of Knowledge Management, Institutional Research Coordinator, and the Institutional Effectiveness Coordinator).
 In addition, the VPIE has responsibility for ensuring that the effectiveness of the College’s Institutional Research data and results reports is evaluated regularly and that the results are used for improving reporting.